Wilbur Cross Highway: History

 The toll plaza at the Massachusetts Turnpike was removed in 2016.

-Exit numbers were changed from a sequential system to a milepost-based system in 2021.

 On June 9, 2015, Governor Dannel Malloy announced a five-year, $200 million construction project to rebuild the interchange between US-5/CT-15 and I-91 at the west end of the bridge.
-Although the interchange was rebuilt during the late 1980s and early 1990s along with the Charter Oak Bridge and the US-5/CT-15 portions of the Wilbur Cross Highway, traffic along the section has increased significantly since the reconstruction and the removal of the two connector ramps between I-91 and the Founders Bridge (CT-2), which is located further north, closer to Downtown Hartford.
+Although the interchange was rebuilt during the late 1980s and early 1990s along with the Charter Oak Bridge and the US-5/CT-15 portions of the Wilbur Cross Highway, traffic along the section had increased significantly since the reconstruction and the removal of the two connector ramps between I-91 and the Founders Bridge (CT-2), which were located further north, closer to Downtown Hartford.
 The Charter Oak Bridge took over these connections following its replacement in 1991, and became the main southeast bypass of Hartford for traffic traveling on I-91 and I-84.
-The project includes the replacement of the single-lane on-ramp from I-91 Northbound to CT-15 Northbound (Exit 29) with a double-lane ramp and the separation of the I-91 and CT-15 carriageways, which currently weave with each other for one mile approaching the interchange.
-These upgrades will improve connections between I-91 and I-84 The Charter Oak Bridge itself is not being replaced as part of the I-91/US-5/CT-15 interchange project.
-However, it is being rehabilitated to extend its service life, to include a new median barrier, repair and resurfacing of the bridge deck, and some widening of the bridge on the western end to accommodate the new ramps to and from I-91.
+The project included replacing the single-lane on-ramp from I-91 Northbound to CT-15 Northbound, which was exit 29 at the time (now exit 36C), with a double-lane ramp and separating the I-91 and CT-15 carriageways, which at the time weaved together for one mile approaching the interchange.
+These upgrades helped improve connections between I-91 and I-84.
+The Charter Oak Bridge itself was not replaced as part of the project.
+However, it was rehabilitated to extend its service life, which included a new median barrier, the repair and resurfacing of the bridge deck, and some widening of the bridge on the western end to accommodate the new ramps to and from I-91.
+The new exit ramp opened on May 26, 2021, with the entire project being completed in October 2022.

 Exit list

 Exit numbers correspond to those of Route 15 and Interstate 84.
-Old exit numbers correspond to when the I-84 was signed as Route 15.
+The exit numbers on Route 15 were changed to mile-based numbers in 2025.
+The exit numbers on I-84 will be changed to mile-based numbers in mid-2026.
+Exit numbers in Massachusetts were changed to mile-based numbers in 2021.
+Old exit numbers correspond to when I-84 was signed as Route 15.